bluez-sh/gsoc-2019-log/log.md

 am not able to see any frames with ffplay, it doesn't display anything.
 There are no errors either.
 Maybe it is discarding the frames or something I don't know but there is something wrong, I'll have to consult Carl again maybe :/

+### July 11: Thursday

+Hmm...
+Strange.
+I sent the logs from before to Carl and he said that only one frame is decoded.
+But I am pretty sure I set up the index correctly, why then are not all the tiles decoded?
+I sent a mail to Carl, meanwhile I'll see if I can figure it out myself...

+### July 12: Friday

+After hours of debugging I finally figured it out (at times like this I feel like Sherlock Holmes trying to find the killer, only he seems to know what he is doing :/ ).
+So I just had to initialize the MOVStreamContext::pb with the AVFormatContext::pb.
+Now I could see all 48 tiles one by one as if in a slideshow on ffplay.
+Progress!

+This was a milestone I guess.
+Next step would be to somehow pass these tiles to the calling application and inform it to stitch them together.
+I haven't worked at this level of application before so don't really know the details of it.
+This was Carl's idea, I hope he sheds some light on it.